Glossary

 Escrow account

-Account held by a lender containing funds collected as part of mortgage payments for annual expenses such as taxes and insurance, so that the homeowner does not have to pay a large sum when these fall due.
+Account managed by a lender containing funds from mortgage payments for annual expenses such as taxes and insurance.

 Escrow waiver